Remisse/ecscalibur/README.md

 ## Using the framework

-If you're not sure about what the Entity Component System pattern is, you should read about it ([here](https://github.com/SanderMertens/ecs-faq) or somewhere else) before continuing on.
+If you're not sure about what Entity Component System is, you should read about it ([here](https://github.com/SanderMertens/ecs-faq) or somewhere else) before continuing on.
 Otherwise, the following section will just be a very confusing read.

 ### World

-First of all, create a new World instance as a contextual parameter:
+First, create a new World instance as a contextual parameter:
 ```scala
 given world: World = World()
 ```